Niall Sheridan

 Niall Sheridan (1912–1998) was an Irish poet, fiction-writer, and broadcaster, remembered primarily for his friendships with better-known Irish writers Brian O'Nolan (who published under the pseudonym Flann O'Brien) and Donagh MacDonagh.

 Academic life and early work

 As a student at University College Dublin he cofounded the journal Blather with O'Nolan and his brother Ciaran O'Nolan.
+Sheridan was also the editor of the college literary magazine Comhthrom Feinne (Fair Play).
 Sheridan was one of the founders of the so-called "Cult of Joyce" at UCD, which also included O'Nolan, Denis Devlin, Donagh MacDonagh, and other latterly influential writers.

 While a student, Sheridan shared a room with MacDonagh in Rathmines, in a house featuring a Great Dane named Thor and numerous visits from other aspirant writers, artists, and thinkers.
 The poet and left-wing agitator Charles Donnelly was a particularly frequent guest.
 Sheridan and MacDonagh published a book titled Twenty Poems (they contributed ten each), which Colm Ó Lochlainn printed in a limited edition of 300 copies in 1934.